AdobeDocs/experience-platform.en/help/data-science-workspace/access-features-dsw.md

 >[!NOTE]
 >
->You can license more than one Intelligence package addon and the increased capacity is added to your overall entitlement.
-For example, if you licensed 2 Adobe Experience Platform Intelligence package addons you are entitled to a total of 20 concurrent Notebook users.
+>You can license more than one Advanced Intelligence Pack Addon and the increased capacity is added to your overall entitlement.
+For example, if you licensed 2 Adobe Experience Platform Advanced Intelligence Pack Addons you are entitled to a total of 20 concurrent Notebook users.

 | Data Science Workspace entitlement| Adobe Experience Platform Intelligence Package only | Adobe Experience Platform Intelligence plus Advanced Intelligence Pack Add-on |
 | --- | :---: | :---: |